 The Oregon Golf Association (OGA) began hosting the Hogan Cup in 1969 and since its founding in 1992, Oregon Junior Golf has served as the host association.

 Oregon Junior Golf Fund, Inc. (OJGF), is a 501(c)(3) not-for-profit charitable foundation.
 Each year, Oregon Junior Golf oversees more than 70 days of competition and more than 6,000 rounds of competitive golf for junior golfers ranging in age from 8 through 17 in its nationally recognized junior golf program for over 1,100 youth in Oregon and SW Washington.

 It also has developed one of the premiere regional junior golf competitions in the country, the Hogan Cup.
 Hogan Cup alumni include tour players from Oregon such as Robert Garrigus, Jason Allred, Peter Jacobsen, Jeff Quinney, and Casey Martin.
-Players such as Rickie Fowler, Patrick Cantlay, Bobby Clampett, Fred Couples, Joe Rassett, Jack Renner, Lennie Clements, Scott Simpson, Rick Fehr, Robert Gamez, Bill Sanders, Kirk Triplett, Jim Nelford, John Fought, Michael Putnam, Ricky Barnes, Jason Gore and Tiger Woods also played in the Hogan Cup.
+Players such as Rickie Fowler, Patrick Cantlay, Bobby Clampett, Fred Couples, Joe Rassett, Jack Renner, Lennie Clements, Scott Simpson, Rick Fehr, Robert Gamez, Bill Sanders, Kirk Triplett, Jim Nelford, John Fought, Michael Putnam, Ricky Barnes, Jason Gore, Tiger Woods and Bryson DeChambeau also played in the Hogan Cup.

 The region served by the OGA and Oregon Junior Golf has been proud to host more USGA National and International Championships than all but seven other areas of the country.
 Riverside Golf & Country Club has played an integral part of this rich history.